microsoft/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetisolated.core/README.md

 ## Limitations

 * Multiple Storage connection strings are not supported, only the default one (`AzureWebJobsStorage`).
-* Support for Durable Entities is limited (since they are not supported in Isolated mode yet anyway).
 * For non-default durability providers you'll need to provide custom routines for retrieving instance history etc. This should be done via **extensionPoints** parameter of **.UseDurableFunctionsMonitor()** configuration method.
 Code for MSSQL storage provider can be directly copied [from here](https://github.com/microsoft/DurableFunctionsMonitor/blob/main/custom-backends/mssql/Startup.cs).